jacobmstein/Kits/README.md

 | `player`       | `BasePlayer` | The player.          | True     |
 | `name`         | `string`     | The name of the kit. | False    |
 #### Return Behavior
-Return a non-null value to override default behavior, specifically a string if you'd like to send a message to the player.
+Return a non-null value to override default behavior, specifically a string if you'd like to send a message to the `player`.
 #### Examples
 ```csharp
 private object CanRedeemKit(BasePlayer player) => blockAllKits